-Emotional Abuse Counseling – Therapists and Coaches in Knoxville
+Emotional Abuse Counseling in Knoxville, TN

 Emotional abuse can manifest in many ways, though all forms of this abuse share certain things in common: it is all painful; it’s destructive and has a lasting effect on the victims.
 Emotional maltreatment is by far the most common form of abuse.
 Although an abuser will use various kinds of psychological warfare to torment their victim, there are some common actions that most use.
 Some of these will include:

 - Making fun of your looks and body

 - Drawing attention to your flaws and often use them against you

 - Shout and scream at you, often from close quarters